Daniel-KM/Omeka-S-module-Contribute/README.md

     metadata of the resources.
 - Else a link is displayed on the item page if enabled in the theme or via the module Blocks Disposition.
-- Go to the resource page of the edited items and apply changes, or decline them.
-Contributes can be marked as reviewed and token can be made expired.
+- After submission, the admin can go to the resource page of the edited items and apply changes, or decline them.
+A page lists all contributions too.
+  Contribution can be marked as reviewed and token can be made expired.

 TODO
 ----

-- [ ] Reintegrate features for corrections in version 3.3.0.18+.
+- [x] Reintegrate features for corrections in version 3.3.0.18+.
 - [ ] Store the site in the contribution.
 - [ ] Store the ip and some data to check anonymous contribution (see module Contact Us).
 - [x] Make the token optional (allow anybody to edit; review all rights).